ALK Mutation (Gene Rearrangement)

 ALK mutation analysis is used primarily to determine if a person with adenocarcinoma non-small cell lung cancer is likely to respond to an ALK kinase inhibitor drug therapy, such as crizotinib.
-This testing detects the presence of the most common ALK gene rearrangements in the DNA of cells in tumor tissue or the abnormal protein produced by the mutated gene in order to help guide cancer treatment.
+This testing detects the presence of ALK gene rearrangements in tumor tissue.

-This testing is typically ordered along with or as a follow-up test to EGFR and KRAS mutation testing.
-If a non-small cell lung cancer has an EGFR mutation and lacks a KRAS mutation, then the affected person is likely to respond to an anti-EGFR drug therapy (tyrosine kinase inhibitor) and further testing is usually not necessary.
+The test is typically ordered along with or as a follow-up test to EGFR and ROS1.
+If a non-small cell lung cancer has an EGFR mutation, then the affected person is likely to respond to an anti-EGFR drug therapy (tyrosine kinase inhibitor) and further testing is usually not necessary.
 However, if the tumor is negative for an EGFR mutation, then the person is not likely to respond to an anti-EGFR tyrosine kinase inhibitor.
 ALK mutation testing is then used to determine whether the person's tumor would be likely to respond to an ALK kinase inhibitor.

 If a person's tumor is negative for the most common ALK gene rearrangements, tests for other less common mutations not detected by the current test or tests for the altered ALK protein may be used to help predict therapeutic responses.
 In some cases, testing for the altered ALK protein may be preferred over ALK gene rearrangement testing.

-- Fluorescent in situ hybridization (FISH)—this method looks at the genetic level for presence of the gene rearrangement; it is currently the gold standard for evaluating non-small cell lung cancer tumors.
+- Fluorescent in situ hybridization (FISH)—this method looks at the genetic level for presence of the gene rearrangement; it is currently the gold standard for evaluating ALK fusions.

-- Immunohistochemistry (IHC)—this method detects the altered ALK protein; IHC is not widely available but is gaining in use.
+- Immunohistochemistry (IHC)—this method detects the altered ALK protein; IHC is an acceptable alternative to FISH.